 Avid Nordic walker and snowshoer, Mandy Johnson has been passionate about the activity since 2008.
 She shares her advice on how to get started using the right poles.

-It is all in the poles to get the right technique.
+It is all in the Nordic walking poles to get the right technique.
 Johnson says, “As for combining Nordic walking and snowshoeing, know the difference between hiking or trekking poles that are usually packaged with snowshoes or recommended in retail stores, and proper Nordic walking poles.
 If you want to combine the activity of Nordic walking and snowshoeing, make sure you specifically purchase Nordic walking poles.
 Ideally strapless Nordic walking poles with a good ergonomic ledge on the handle.

 Hiking poles are fine for hiking and okay for snowshoeing, but cannot be used properly for the activity of Nordic walking.
 Nordic walking poles are perfect for Nordic walking on paved surfaces like paths and recreational trails and equally adaptable for hiking and snowshoeing.
 They will take you everywhere you want to go, year-round, from city streets to mountain peaks.
 If your Nordic walking poles have straps, then it will be difficult or not impossible to wear more than a thin pair of gloves.
 If you are strapped into your poles and you should fall, you are at risk for straining or spraining your thumb… They can be very difficult to get out of if you have fallen in deep snow. “